bfox9900/ASMFORTH/ASMFORTH Overview.md

 #### *ALL Registers must be explicitly reference in ASMFORTH*

 This is the same as conventional Forth Assemblers.
 ASMFORTH is something more akin to using Forth with local variables where the local variables are actually machine registers.
-Since we need to reserve some registers for the Forth architecure and the 9900 CPU has R11 and R12 reserved for special purposes we are left with ten free registers.
+Since we need to reserve some registers for the Forth architecure and the 9900 CPU has R11 and R12 reserved for special purposes we are left with *ten free registers.
 One of those ten is the top of data stack cache register which provides extra space "underneath" it in the data stack.

+* R13 R14 R15 are free unless you use MTASK99 multi-tasker

 ## Examples

 ### Named Registers
 Registers are re-named to mimic a Forth CPU with TOS (top of stack) and NOS (next on stack) being the Registers used for DATA stack operations.

 : TOS    R4  ;    \ cache for the top of stack item
 : NOS   *SP  ;    \ Next on Stack
 : NOS+  *SP+ ;    \ Can be used instead of POP: NOS+ TOS !